 I wish I knew who the cinematographer was on this, because Fincher pulls together a short of tremendous gloss and Gothicism in a way I had not expected from him.
 The whole short feels haunted by specters of doomed relationships, which might explain the faces that emerge from surfaces every now and then.
 Slick, modern production design, the soft-focus style, and the ghostly aura of the song itself pull together to conjure up this intoxicating atmosphere.
 There is no other way to describe Who Is It than breathtaking, and it easily stands alongside MJ’s more beloved videos.

-It’s a tragic coincidence that a short as steeped in turmoil narratively as Who Is It was released the same year Jackson found himself in the midst of devastating allegations of sexually abusing a child.
+It is an unfortunate coincidence that a video of such emotional turmoil would be released the very same year Jackson found himself in the midst of devastating allegations of sexually abusing a child.
 The result of the media firestorm surrounding him thereafter was his retaliatory HIStory double album.
 While the first disc is chock full of classic cuts from his Epic years (pun slightly intended), the second marked a noticeably more enraged King of Pop.
 Sure, you had a softer smash hit like “You Are Not Alone,” but even the man’s humanitarian anthems became angrier.
 Like, listen to “Earth Song” near its end.
 It sounds like the man calling upon the wrath of God in comparison to stuff like “Heal the World” or “Man in the Mirror.”

 Then came the vicious, barnstorming opening track (and subsequent video), Scream.
 Featuring a duet with sister and fellow music icon Janet Jackson, music video legend Mark Romanek led the charge in conceiving and directing the video, quite uncommon for an MJ production given he always had a hand in devising the video’s concept.
 The song itself is an aggressive lashing out at the tabloid press that dogpiled Jackson in 1993, and Romanek decided to take this raging cut into the cosmos, envisioning Michael and Janet on a spaceship completely removed from it all down on Earth.